digital-fabric/extralite/README.md

-Extralite provides methods for retrieving status information about the sqlite runtime, database-specific status and prepared statement-specific status, `Extralite.runtime_status`, `Database#status` and `PreparedStatement#status` respectively.
+Extralite provides methods for retrieving status information about the sqlite runtime, database-specific status and prepared statement-specific status, `Extralite.runtime_status`, `Database#status` and `Query#status` respectively.
 You can also reset the high water mark for the specific status code by providing true as the reset argument.
 The status codes mirror those defined by the SQLite API.
 Some examples:

 ```ruby
 # The Extralite.runtime_status returns a tuple consisting of the current value